 Disk Fragmentation: This is often overlooked, but it is actually important to regularly defragment your hard drive, because the very nature of Windows causes data to fragment, every time you use your computer.
 Hard drives that haven’t been defragmented for years can take more than 3 minutes to startup fully!

 RAM: The amount of RAM used in your PC is important.
 256 MB RAM is sufficient to run XP without trouble on non gaming PCs, but 512 MB or 1GB is best.
+2019 update: Get 4-8 GB of RAM at the very least, right now.

 Your Software and Anti-Virus: The greater the number of software programs in your system, the greater the need for CPU processing.
 Programs like Norton were bad in this aspect.
 I used to have Norton Internet Security 2007, and it weighed my system down all the time.
 Since then, Symantec has likely improved Norton to be less of a resource hog, though I’m sticking with Zone Alarm now.